tarekradi/Friendly-Voice/README.md

 ### 🖼️ Customizable Communication Grid
 - **Dynamic Buttons**: Add, edit, or delete buttons directly within the app.
+- **Drag-and-Drop Reorganization**: Double-tap any button to "lift" it, then drag and drop it onto another button to swap their positions instantly.
 - **Personalized Visuals**: Support for custom images from the **Gallery**, **Camera**, or a built-in **AAC Symbol Search** (powered by ARASAAC).
 - **Color Coding**: Pick from a curated palette of colors to categorize buttons (e.g., green for actions, yellow for feelings).
 - **Button Text Font Size Control**: Choose between Small, Medium, or Large text for each button label.